-We were budgeted \$200 for office supplies and \$60 for printing services this year, neither of which we have come close to using.
-We usually replace a camera battery and SD card each year for a cost of \$60 from the office supply budget.
+The AS Review is budgeted \$200 for office supplies and \$60 for printing services this year, neither of which we have come close to using.
+Typically a camera battery and SD card are replaced each year for a cost of \$60 from the office supply budget.
 The remaining \$40 is enough to buy pens, notepads and calendars, and replace whiteboards as needed.
-We have one large banner in the Viking Union lobby that will cost \$40 to replace.
-The rest of the money should be reallocated to more effective promotional methods in line with our online approach.
+There is one large banner in the Viking Union lobby that will cost \$40 to replace.
+The rest of the money should be reallocated to more effective promotional methods in line with the online approach.